gvwilson/thirdbit/src/fiction/madica/index.md

 > brains into the toys they had made and sent them all to another
 > asteroid, one that would come back to Earth after ten thousand years.
 > Except they miscalculated again: that asteroid didn't come back for
-> sixty five million years, by which time---
+> sixty five million years, by which time—

 "There you go again with the 'miscalculate'," the snarkasaurus grumbled.

-> ---by which time the Earth was filled with all sorts of new creatures,
+> —by which time the Earth was filled with all sorts of new creatures,
 > and one last dinosaur.
 You see, when he found out what had happened,
 > Santa Claws insisted on staying behind to help clean up the planet.
 He
 > had his scientists put his brain into a robot body so that it would
 > last until the asteroid returned, and he kept one of their great
 > flying saucers so that he could go out and meet it when the time came,
 > but he didn't count on the asteroid being gone for so long.
 As the
-> millenia went by---
+> millenia went by—

 ("A millenia is a thousand years," Ike whispered to Laurellen.
 "I know," she said, but squeezed his wing.)

-> ---Santa Claws got lonelier and lonelier and started to forget what he
+> —Santa Claws got lonelier and lonelier and started to forget what he
 > was supposed to be doing and why.
 He kept tidying things up as best he
 > could, but by the time there were creatures brains big enough to
 > understand what presents were once again, he was so desperate for
 > company that he started making them little gifts instead of just
 > eating them.
-He still ate some of them sometimes, of course---he
+He still ate some of them sometimes, of course—he
-> wouldn't have been much of a dinosaur if he didn't---but he made
+> wouldn't have been much of a dinosaur if he didn't—but he made
 > little birdhouses for the birds, and cozy little sweaters to keep the
 > mammals warm during ice ages, and little floating toys for baby whales
 > to play with.
 And when his body started to rust so badly that he